-Summer is in full swing.
+Summer is almost here!
 And, every summer the amount of water people use goes up drastically.
 But it doesn’t have to.

-Here at Public Service Plumbers, we take water conservation seriously.
+Here at Public Service Plumbers and AC, we take water conservation seriously.
 That’s why we’ve put together this how-to list of easy things you can do to help conserve water this summer.
 Remember, we all have to use water.
 Let’s talk about some ways that you can reduce your water usage this summer with the following plumbing hints and tips.

 Install Low-Flow Toilets